Treating gynecologic symptoms and conditions

 - Psychogenic factors, which can cause or aggravate pain

-STDs are infectious diseases transmitted through sexual contact.
-The best way to avoid getting an STD is abstinence; however, if you are sexually active, there are many ways you can help reduce your risk of developing a sexually-transmitted disease.
+STIs are infectious diseases transmitted through sexual contact.
+The best way to avoid getting an STI is abstinence; however, if you are sexually active, there are many ways you can help reduce your risk of developing a sexually-transmitted disease.

 Gynecologic cancer (oncology)